akrabat/rulesoflife/index.md

 ### Work

-* Have a go-to-market strategy before building the product.
 * Don't undervalue your work.
 Charge more.
+* Have a go-to-market strategy before building the product.

 ### Life

-* Don’t deflect when receiving a compliment; say thank you.
+* Don't deflect when receiving a compliment; say thank you.
 * Take the weekend off; do something that's nothing to do with work.
 * Be aware of the value of time.
 Time is _expensive_.